 Here’s another blog that might (or might not) be part of a book I’m working on, about a life change I made at the age of 40, and the lessons I can impart to others.
 As always, you can read about the book’s background here.
 I wrote this blog because I needed an excuse to keep pushing forward with the book.
 One reason I started a book project in the first place was because my paid writing gigs had slowed down.
 But now they’ve picked up again (this always happens), which means I could easily ignore the book.
 But I don’t want to do that.
 And since I try to crank out a blog regularly, I figured I’d kill two birds with one stone by devoting some of the blogs to various book passages.
 This one begins in late 1999, after I made the initial move from my hometown of Charlotte, North Carolina, to Wallingford, Connecticut, which set off a series of events that would eventually lead to the life I have now.
+It aims to document what I was feeling and what I felt I needed to do, and serve as a kind of instruction manual others might follow.

-Sure, I wanted to change the direction of my life.
+What I mainly remember is being torn between the dual dynamics of liberation and worry.
+Sure, I wanted to change the direction my life was barreling toward.
 More importantly, I needed to.
-But that didn’t mean I was confident it would all work out.
+But that didn’t mean I was positive it would all work out.
 Far from it.

-One minute I’d be scaling the emotional mountain, convinced I was headed for all those bigger and better things I always imagined were right around the corner.
-The next minute I’d be hanging on for dear life, hoping I wasn’t embarking on another colossal f**kup (not an uncommon occurrence back then).
+These dual dynamics contributed to some very interesting mood swings.
+One minute I’d be scaling the emotional mountaintop, convinced I was headed for all those bigger and better things I always imagined were right around the corner.
+The next minute I tried to convince myself I wasn’t embarking on another colossal f**kup (not an uncommon occurrence back then).

 All these thoughts took up space in my head on the 700-mile drive from my hometown of Charlotte, North Carolina, to my future home in Wallingford, Connecticut, way back in the fall of 1999.